antikrem/antikrem.github.io/_posts/2020-12-17-Colourise.md

   gimp_hsl_to_rgb (&hsl, &rgb);
 ```

 GIMP's colourise take HSL rather than RGB for incoming colour, which has the added benifit of being easier for artists.
-Also, the ranges for the input HSL is not `(0-1, 0-1, 0-1)` as I would like for to be standard for all color values in shader I make, but that can be modified pretty easily.
+Also, the ranges for the input HSL is not `(0-1, 0-1, 0-1)`.
+I would like the standard for all color values in shaders I right to be between 0 and 1, so that had to be modified.

 In all seriousness, while being inspired by an algorithm used in a GPL Program and writing an implementation in a different language is a grey area, the resulting shader function is technically derived work.
 Thus, it would fall under GPLv3 and related usage restrictions.